dan0nchik/dan0nchik/README.md

 ## Hi there, I'm Daniel 👋
-👀 Working on ML at HRTech project.
+👀 Looking for a job
 📚 Data Science student '26 at HSE University!
 💪 Winning hackatons.
 ## Contact me: